BogdanTurbal/gym-pybullet-drones/README.md

 - Lightweight Gym-PyBullet-Drones simulation environment wrappers
 - Ready-to-use configs and experiment tracking for rapid benchmarking

-If you build on RLALLMA, please cite:

-> Turbal B. “Multi-Agent Reinforcement Learning with Large Language Models for Complex Coordinated Instructions”, Kyiv University, 2025.

 Released under the MIT License